ovh/docs/pages/web/emails-pro/how_to_configure_outlook_android/guide.en-ie.md

 Then select `Edit`{.action}, choose a new password and confirm it.
 Then click `Next`{.action} and `Validate`{.action} in the second window.

-The password change will be processed in approximately the next 15 minutes.
+The password change will be processed within the next 15 minutes approximately.

 > [!warning]
 >